 More applicable in SUVs and larger vehicles, these are fixed metal ‘cages’ that secure between the cargo area and passenger cabin.
 Most examples secure to the inside of a vehicle via the grab handles, however, some require minor modifications.
 Their purpose is to provide protection from unsecured luggage in the event of hard braking or an accident.
 Additionally, cargo barriers prevent dogs from straying into the backseats.

 Did you know that some insurance policies will actually lower the premium amount when an alarm is installed in a car?
 Like with most things in life, the higher the price, the better the quality – this rings true with car alarms.
 Most alarms installations require running cables and attaching sirens and sensors to the body of the car so make sure to talk to a professional about which option is best for the vehicle you’re driving.

 - Holden VE Commodore – the most stolen vehicle

 - Victoria – the state with the most vehicle thefts (13,912)

 These are slightly tinted plastic ‘shields’ that fit over the top of side windows.
 They allow you to open the window without too much wind noise or rain coming in.
 Obviously, in pouring rain or high speed they struggle, but they’re great for around town.
-There are also bonnet-mounted plastic protectors available which clip onto the front of your bonnet and protect from stone chips.
+There are also bonnet-mounted plastic protectors available which clip onto the front of your bonnet and protect it from stone chips.
 These are better for highway driving.

 Not a cheap option, but a good one for the kids, especially on long road trips.
-A clip-on screen which pairs via Bluetooth is a great source of entertainment.
+A clip-on screen that pairs via Bluetooth is a great source of entertainment.
 Some examples simply strap over the front seat headrest, taking seconds to install.
 Many have USB inputs and wireless headsets so you won’t be bothered while rear passengers watch movies.
-Selecting an ideal vehicle for a road trip may be a better option when leasing a car as some come with entertainment systems from factory.
+Selecting an ideal vehicle for a road trip may be a better option when leasing a car as some come with entertainment systems from the factory.